circuitsacul/Starboard-2/SELFHOSTING.md

 3. Go to the discord developer portal and create a new bot application (don't forget to add a bot user)
 4. Create a PostgreSQL user with a password.
 5. Create a new database owned by the user you created.
+6. Make sure gettext is installed with `apt-get install gettext`.
-6. Create copies of `.env.example` and `.config.py.example` and name them `.env` and `.config.py`.
+7. Create copies of `.env.example` and `.config.py.example` and name them `.env` and `.config.py`.
 Fill out these files.
-7. Run `openssl req -new -x509 -days 1460 -nodes -out localhost.pem -keyout localhost.pem` and follow the prompts.
+8. Run `openssl req -new -x509 -days 1460 -nodes -out localhost.pem -keyout localhost.pem` and follow the prompts.
-8. Run `./run.sh python`.
+9. Run `./run.sh python`.
 Replace `python` with whatever python executable you want (py, py3, python3, etc)

 At this point, the bot should run correctly.
 You can follow the steps below to setup completely: